nicolabs/nicolabs.net/_posts/2016-11-13-Migrating-from-Drupal-to-Jekyll.md

 Well that's not really an invention, but I have to admit that I don't have time to write full articles.

-Therefore this blog is going to have only unfinished (and shorter) articles !
+Therefore this blog is going to show more unfinished (and shorter) articles !

 I'm going to include some banner saying something like "This article is under perpetual rewriting, take it carefully as it may have changed tomorrow".